miketheman/elgato.dart/README.md

 life now, and oftentimes have breaks between calls during which I don't want the light on.

-I Looked for a way to control the light's on/off behavior from my command line, and didn't seem to find one, so I built one.
+I looked for a way to control the light's on/off behavior from my command line, and didn't seem to find one, so I built one.

 ## Why?